Al Lindner offers up some tips on how to catch more bass on jerk baits this fall.

 Al Lindner loves to catch bass on jerk baits and has caught fish with them in water temperatures all the way down into the 30s.
 They are phenomenal baits for triggering sight-induced strikes, but they don’t work everywhere.

-If water temperatures are in the high 30’s, you might need to wait 10+ seconds before a fish is willing to commit to striking your bait.
-If temperatures are up in the 50’s, you may only need to wait a couple seconds.
+Another thing that’s important to keep in mind when fishing for bass on jerkbaits is that the colder the water temperatures are, the longer you should pause the jerkbait on your retrieve.
+If water temperatures are in the high thirties, you might need to wait 10+ seconds before a fish is willing to commit to striking your bait.
+If temperatures are up in the fifties, you may only need to wait a couple seconds.
 Experimentation is key, but keep this in mind as a general rule of thumb.

-All in all, it’s biggest calling is it’s action.
+There are many excellent jerkbaits on the market right, but the Shadow Rap has really turned some heads.
+The Shadow Rap’s flat-sided design creates a beautiful flashing action that attracts fish from afar.
+It’s available in “deep” version that reaches depths of eight feet.
+It’s made in a variety of great colors and all in all, the bait really triggers cold water bass.
 When you’re working the bait correctly, it will jump 180 degrees left and right.
 You can almost fish the bait in place, which makes it extremely effective when you’re targeting isolated cover, such as weed patches or big boulders.

 The colder the water temperatures, the smaller the strike zone is for most fish, so the last thing you want to do is quickly pull the bait away from them.
 The Shadow Rap’s ability to create a ton of action over a very short distance is unmatched by any jerkbait on the market.